dino115/data_maps/README.md

 - **Converter: map**
   A simple value mapping.
 Maps are converted to a HashWithIndifferentAccess.
-  Works with flat values, Hashes and arrays.
+  Works with flat values, hashes and arrays.
+  For arrays and hashes it return nil if value is not in the mapping.
+For flat values return the original data.

   ```ruby
     map: {